wq/django-rest-pandas/README.md

 pip3 install rest-pandas
 ```

 **NOTE:** Django REST Pandas relies on pandas, which itself relies on NumPy and other scientific Python libraries.
-If you are having trouble installing DRP due to dependency issues, you may want to pre-install Pandas using another tool.
+If you are having trouble installing DRP due to dependency issues, you may want to pre-install pandas using another tool.
 For example, on Ubuntu 14.04 LTS you can pre-install pandas using this command:

 ```bash
 sudo apt-get install python3-pandas